Gizra/multi-repo/README.md

 To re-fetch subsites

     ddev exec "cd .. && ./vendor/bin/robo fetch ./robo/sites-collection1.csv" && ddev restart

+Note it is possibly to execute this also from the host, with

+    ./vendor/bin/robo fetch ./robo/sites-collection1.csv && ddev restart

 To clean the working directory after a re-fetch